cn-tools/cntools_FreshRssExtensions/xExtension-FeedTitleBuilder/README.md

 # Documentation

+This add on for FreshRSS change the title of the rss feed.
+It is working in the adding process only.
+After that process this add on have no effect.
-You can use some special words to design your preferred title as you like.
+To design your preferred title as you like use the available special words.

 ## Available special words